 10. Publishing results in "Operation timed out after"

-This error typically pops up when your WordPress website has cron jobs configured to run on page requests.
+This error typically shows when your WordPress website has cron jobs configured to run on page requests.
 When StoryChief publishes to your website, your website decides to first run some cron tasks, which take a very long time to respond.
 This can be fixed by switching cron jobs to be run via a crontab, this will also greatly improve the speed for any of your visitors.
 More info in the WordPress docs.